MiSTer-devel/GBA_MiSTer/README.md

 - CPU Turbomode - give games additional CPU power
 - Flickerblend - turn on for games like F-Zero, Mario Kart or NES Classics to prevent flickering effects

+# Savestates
+Core provides 4 slots to save the state.
+The first slot gets saved to disk and automatically loaded (but not applied) upon next load of game.
+Rest 3 slots are residing only in memory for temporary use.
+First slot save/restore is available from OSD as well.

+Hot keys for save states:
+- Alt-F1..F4 - save the state
+- F1...F4 - restore

 # Not included
 - Multiplayer features like Serial
 - Tilt/Gyro/Rumble/Sun sensor)